ffund/tcp-ip-essentials/online-faq.md

 * if you have previous experience with network protocols and the Linux networking utilities, you will probably not need the full 3-4 hours each week.
 * if you are not as comfortable with network protocols and the Linux networking utilities, or if you attempt the lab before you have fully internalized the relevant lecture content, you may need more than the 3-4 hours usually allotted to complete the experiment.

-Also note that this does not necessarily include time to prepare for the lab (by reviewing the instructions and the relevant book chapter in advance) and the time to analyze results and answer the questions in Gradescope.
+Also note that this does not necessarily include time to prepare for the lab (by reviewing the instructions and the relevant book chapter in advance) and the time to analyze results and answer the questions for the lab submission.

 If you find that you are spending much more than 3-4 hours per week on the lab, please reach out to the lab instructor to ask for help (via Zoom office hours or the Q&A site)!
 We can discuss the situation to find out what is taking so long, and help you make any necessary adjustments.
 (Don't wait until the end of the semester - ask for help as soon as you notice the problem, so we can help you as quickly as possible.)

 ## Collaboration/academic integrity

-#### Can I get help with the lab assignment or with the answers to the lab report questions on Gradescope?
+#### Can I get help with the lab assignment or with the answers to the lab report questions?

 You can ask for help on our course Q&A site or during Zoom office hours.
 When you ask questions on the Q&A site, other students who have a similar problem will also benefit from the answer!

 It's OK for your questions to include screenshots or data from your own lab experiment, even though it will be visible to other students - you don't have to worry about "giving away an answer" to other students by including it in your question.
 (You are not allowed to send screenshots or data from the lab directly to another student, or share it on another forum - but you *are* allowed to include it in a question on the Q&A site.)

-You are not allowed to ask for help on Chegg, CourseHero, private messages or group messages with other students, or in other online forums.
+Except for posting questions on Ed, you are not allowed to send or show your work from the lab to anyone else - not to ask questions, not to compare answers, not "for reference", not to help understand what the results should look like, not for any reason.
+If another student submits *your* work, both you and that other student will get a zero on the entire assignment.

-Your answers to the lab report questions on Gradescope should be in your own words.
+Your answers to the lab report questions should be in your own words.
 You are *not* allowed to use ChatGPT, other AI tools, or human assistance to help you write answers.
 You *are* allowed to use Google Translate or other machine translation tools to write your answers in another language and then translate them to English.

 The lab report is intended to capture your personal reflections and understanding based on your own observations during the hands-on lab assignments.
 Asking ChatGPT or similar tools to produce responses for you defeats the purpose of the exercise and will not help you develop the skills these assignments are designed to build.